jewelsofthought/neshama/site/posts/neshama/create_world.md

 It ends up with a desire to escape that web of constraints.
 The only way to do that is to become an authority oneself.

 Surrounded by the ultimate cage, the one that is defined by God, and then handed down to us by Man.
 We often forget that this is just a human interpretation of the Will of the God, the Unknowable.
-It is fortified by the mythos that surrounds the enlightened one’s, Moses, Jesus, Buddha, Mohammed, to name a few.
+It is fortified by the mythos that surrounds the enlightened one's, Moses, Jesus, Buddha, Mohammed, to name a few.
 For though human like us, they are assumed to have a special relationship with the Divine.

 There are two attitudes that emerge from this.

 The first is that they are better, or different, than us.
-They are “special”.
-This attitude fortifies the division between us &mdash; that there are those who are “special” and different, and thus deserve their differing status is life – the aristocracy, the wealthy, or even the prophets.
+They are "special".
+This attitude fortifies the division between us &mdash; that there are those who are "special" and different, and thus deserve their differing status is life – the aristocracy, the wealthy, or even the prophets.
 This is often referred to as the "golden shadow".

 Whereas the "(dark) shadows" consist of self-doubt, guilt, and the other shadows that prevent us from realising our full potential, there is also the golden shadow, which, by believing in the person that throws a "golden shadow" over you, you end up believing that you are less than that person, and can never achieve what he or she achieved.
 This is another, more subtle, way of saying to yourself that you are less than...